ESG revitalizes work at the Big Four

 Related content

 View All31.01.2023 – The number of vacant positions in finance is continuously increasing.
 There is a significant shortage of professionals.
-Hannah Hermann is Manager at Robert Walters and specialises in the recruitment of finance professionals.
-She explains: ,A career start with the Big 4 is known to be a
+Hannah Klan is Senior Manager at Robert Walters and specialises in the recruitment of finance professionals.
+She explains: ,A career start with the Big 4 is known to b

 Read MoreThe road to your first management role is often rough, characterised by concerns and numerous hurdles.
-In an interview, Thomas Hoffmann, Senior Director North at Robert Walters, shares valuable insights from his many years in the recruitment industry and his own leadership experience.
-With his recom
+In an interview, Thomas Hoffmann, Managing Director Germany at Robert Walters, shares valuable insights from his many years in the recruitment industry and his own leadership experience.
+With his r

 Read More